 Here are the pictures:

-With a cut out room for it in the box..
+Wow.
+With a cutout room for it in the box...

-The first samples had a film cutter.
+The first series had a film cutter.
 This one hasn't.
 One of the changes from Standard 947 and A 1000.
-Otherwise clean layout.
-Shutter speeds from 1 to 1/1000 second, split in two units, one operated from the top and one small dial from the rear.
+A very clean layout.
+Shutter speeds from 1 to 1/1000 second, split into two units, one operated from the top and one small dial from the rear.